lphucthinh40/sf-radar-detection-estimation/README.md

 ```
 Sweep Bandwidth = 0.150 GHz
 Chirp Time = 7.3333E-6 s
-Number of chirps in on sequence = 128
+Number of chirps in one sequence = 128
 Number of samples in each chirp = 1024
 ```